-No wonder the market is full of plenty of rumors about the upcoming Windows 12.
-Now, you must be getting chills regarding the latest features, specifications, prices, release date, and other information about the upcoming Windows 12.
+No wonder the market is full of rumours about the upcoming Windows 12.
+Now, you must be getting chills regarding the latest features, specifications, prices, release date, and other information about the forthcoming Windows 12.
 Besides, you can see Windows 12 as an advanced futuristic update that people need for the Windows operating system.
 Moreover, as per the information, there are possibilities for Windows 12 to be released in 2024.

-But at the same time, there’s no official announcement or confirmation by Microsoft regarding the same.
-When it comes to specifications, it might be possible you will get some upgrade of windows 11 in Windows 12.
-And these specifications are better Android app support, UI enhancements, and an upgraded version of the Settings app.
-Now switch to the information below to dig and unveil the possibilities you can expect from newly Window 12.
+But at the same time, there’s no official announcement or confirmation by Microsoft.
+Regarding specifications, it might be possible you will get some upgrade from Windows 11 to Windows 12.
+These specifications are better Android app support, UI enhancements, and an upgraded version of the Settings app.
+Now, switch to the information below to discover the possibilities you can expect from the new Window 12.

 Windows 12: Release Date

 Without creating any complications, as per Magque’s Release Date Estimate, Microsoft will probably release Windows 12 in 2024.
 Moreover, it is the earliest people can expect from Microsoft if they see other previous Windows releases by Microsoft.
-If Windows 12 doesn’t come out in 2024, it will indeed get released in 2026 or later.
+If Windows 12 doesn’t come out in 2024, it will be released in 2026 or later.
 Furthermore, it might be called the occurrence of another large gap, the same as Microsoft’s last two major versions.
-You can even keep an eye on an upcoming Windows event to keep yourself updated regarding the same.
+You can even watch an upcoming Windows event to keep yourself updated.

 Windows 12: Price Rumors

-Being a Windows 11 user, you will get a chance for a free update, which is offered by Windows 12.
-The same offer is also available for Windows 10 users only if they have a valid copy of Windows.
+Being a Windows 11 user, you will get a chance for a free update offered by Windows 12.
+The same offer is available for Windows 10 users only if they have a valid copy of Windows.
 Moreover, if you are looking for a new license?
 Then, you can get the digital version from Microsoft’s website or via other retailers on a USB device.
-The estimated prices will be based on the prices of Windows 11 by Microsoft, such as $139.99 for Windows 12 Home and $199.99 for Windows 12 Pro.
+The estimated prices will be based on the costs of Windows 11 by Microsoft, such as $139.99 for Windows 12 Home and $199.99 for Windows 12 Pro.

 Windows 12: Features

-Along with any big OS update, there are possibilities of several minor updates and changes under the cover.
-Moreover, these minor updates can come into use to translate things for better performance.
-You can enjoy new icons, animations, and additional settings to level up your experience and performance.
-Precisely you can understand them by sticking to the below information:
+Along with any big OS update, several minor updates and changes are possible under the cover.
+Moreover, these little updates can come into use to translate things for better performance.
+You can enjoy new icons, animations, and additional settings to enhance your experience and performance.
+You can understand them by sticking to the information below:

 1. New UI

-You can consider the new UI as the 2022 Microsoft Ignite keynote, which is given as a look at the Windows 12 user interface.
-It appears as a floating taskbar dock at the bottom with a floating search bar at the top.
-And along with several other similar icons that can be present on any other corner of the screen.
-Moreover, the taskbar is only a little different from the earlier ones as it’s slightly hovering over the bottom of the screen.
+You can consider the new UI as the 2022 Microsoft Ignite keynote, given as a look at the Windows 12 user interface.
+It appears as a floating taskbar dock at the bottom with a floating search bar at the top and several similar icons on any other corner of the screen.
+Moreover, the taskbar slightly differs from the earlier ones as it’s somewhat hovering over the bottom of the screen.

-It also has plans for other UI changes, including a new lock screen and notification center.
-Furthermore, below you can have a look at Windows 12 from the perspective of Concept Central.
-And here, it shows a new Start menu, a redesigned volume hub, the built-in messaging client called Windows Messenger, and desktop widgets.
+It also plans UI changes, including a new lock screen and notification centre.
+Furthermore, below, you can look at Windows 12 from the perspective of Concept Central.
+Here, it shows a new Start menu, a redesigned volume hub, the built-in messaging client called Windows Messenger, and desktop widgets.

 2. No More Control Panel

-Surprisingly, this time there’s no availability of the Control Panel in favor of Settings.
-If you don’t know, “Settings” got introduced back in Windows 8.
+Surprisingly, the Control Panel is unavailable this time in favour of Settings.
+If you don’t know, “Settings” was introduced back in Windows 8.
 And from there onwards, they were intended to replace the Control Panel.
 But you can still find the utility of the Control Panel today as well.
-Moreover, it is possible that all the Control Panel applets might be moved into Settings.
-Remember, it will happen only if Windows 12 gets rid of the Control Panel entirely.
+Moreover, all the Control Panel applets might be moved into Settings.
+It will happen only if Windows 12 removes the Control Panel entirely.

 3. Animated Wallpapers

 Windows 12 will come with an in-built ability to add live wallpapers.
-It is completely opposite to the older Windows versions that were always stuck with static images.
-For the older version user, it can be possible to use third-party apps like Desktop Live Wallpapers.
+It is opposite to the older Windows versions, always tucked with static images.
+For the more senior version user, it can be possible to use third-party apps like Desktop Live Wallpapers.